yashu1wwww/Twitter-auto-account-report/README.md

 point_rightif your selenium version is in latest version then the code never run

-point_rightopen cmd and enter pip uninstall selenium
+pen cmd and enter pip uninstall selenium

 And enter